Netcash-ZA/PayNow-WPeCommerce/README.md

 Netcash South Africa's Pay Now third party gateway integration for WP e-Commerce.

-This module gives you to access the Netcash Now gateway which in lets you process credit card transactions online.
+This module gives you to access the Netcash Pay Now gateway which in lets you process credit card transactions online.
 VISA and MasterCard are supported.

 Installation Instructions
 -------------------------